wieslawsoltes/DiagnosticsTools/docs/diagnostics-tools-refactoring-plan.md

 - `IPropertyMutationService`, `IMutationInstrumentation`, `IXamlAstWorkspaceFactory` to avoid new packages referencing the DevTools UI.
 - `IRuntimeMutationCoordinator`/`IMutableTreeNode` to decouple runtime undo/redo logic from view models.
 - `IScreenshotService` to expose screenshot operations without referencing DevTools commands directly.
-- `IMetricsListener` abstraction to opt-in to metrics UI.

 This dependency map satisfies checklist item 1 and informs the next steps for contract design and extraction sequencing.